slackapi/deno-slack-api/docs/triggers/trigger-basics.md

 ## What is a Trigger?

-A Trigger is an entry point for the execution of a [Workflow](https://api.slack.com/future/workflows).
+A Trigger is an entry point for the execution of a [Workflow][workflows].
 Triggers define the circumstances under which a workflow will be initiated and contain contextual information that can be passed along from the Trigger to a Workflow.
 Triggers come in different shapes and sizes, and there are four primary Trigger types which can be used to activate a Workflow.
-These four types are [Event](./event-triggers.md), [Shortcut](./shortcut-triggers.md), [Scheduled](./scheduled-trigger.md), and [Webhook](./webhook-triggers.md).
+These four types are [Event][event], [Shortcut][shortcut], [Scheduled][scheduled], and [Webhook][webhook].
 Because Triggers are the entry point of a workflow, a Workflow needs to be defined before a Trigger can be written for it.
-API information regarding Triggers can be found at [here](https://api.slack.com/future/triggers)
+API information regarding Triggers can be found at [here][triggers]

 ### Trigger Types
-There are currently 4 supported Trigger types, [Shortcut](shortcut-trigger.md), [Webhook](webhook-trigger.md),
+There are currently 4 supported Trigger types, [Event][event], [Shortcut][shortcut], [Scheduled][scheduled], and [Webhook][webhook].
-[Event](event-trigger.md), and [Scheduled](scheduled-trigger.md).
 Each Trigger type has it's own configuration object, however all Triggers have parameters that are common to all Trigger types, these common parameters are as follows:

 | Parameter name  | Required?     | Description                                                          |
 | ----------------|:-------------:| ---------------------------------------------------------------------|